Agence-Digiworks/nova-two-factor/README.md

 ## Install this fork in a laravel project
-in composer.json add to require and repositories sections
+In composer.json add to require and repositories sections

 ```
 "require": {